abu1995/IS542/README.md

-# Project 1

-IS 542 Project 1: The Scriptures, Mapped
+Abhishek Amalaraj IS 542 Project 1 - The Scriptures Mapped ( JavaScript )